DesmondSanctity/twilio-authy/README.md

   serviceSid=<Authy Service SID>
   ```
 - Finally run the dev command to start the application using this command

   ```bash
   npm run dev
   ```

+  Credits for this boilerplate go to [Jason Watmore](https://github.com/cornflourblue/next-js-13-mongodb-registration-login-example)